 An experienced attorney can address complex issues involving work-related auto accidents

 Any auto accident can involve many issues that complicate injury claims, but accidents that occur while on company business essentially add one more party to complicate the situation.
-The Indianapolis attorneys at Ward & Ward have extensive experience providing advice and legal support to clients involved in any type of auto accident claim.
+The Indianapolis, IN car accident attorneys at Ward & Ward Law Firm have extensive experience providing advice and legal support to clients involved in any type of auto accident claim.
 We are available to speak with you 24 hours a day, seven days a week.
 Call us at 317-639-9501 or contact us online to schedule a free consultation.